openscopeproject/InteractiveHtmlBom/DATAFORMAT.md

 # drawing struct

-All drawings are either graphical items (arcs, lines, circles) or text.
+All drawings are either graphical items (arcs, lines, circles, curves) or text.

 Rendering method and properties are determined based on `type` attribute.